Jordynne Grace: Independent circuit (2012–2018)

-Impact Wrestling
+Impact Wrestling / Total Nonstop Action Wrestling (2018–2025)

-Knockouts Champion (2018–2020)
+Early feuds (2018–2020)

 On October 16, 2018, it was reported that Grace had signed a two-year deal with Impact Wrestling.
 Grace made her Impact! debut on the November 8 episode, as she defeated Katarina.
-On the January 3, 2019 episode of Impact!, Grace rescued Kiera Hogan as she was attacked by Allie and Su Yung.
+On the January 3, 2019, episode of Impact!, Grace rescued Kiera Hogan as she was attacked by Allie and Su Yung.
 That led into a tag team match at Homecoming, which they lost as Yung technically submitted Hogan.
 With Rosemary's return to Impact, Grace teamed with her and Hogan to defeat Allie, Su Yung and The Undead Maid of Honor in the "Dark War".

 On the March 15 episode of Impact!, Grace defeated Tessa Blanchard to become the number one contender for Taya Valkyrie's Impact Knockouts Championship.
-At Against All Odds, which aired on March 29, Grace won by count-out, however, Valkyrie remained the champion.
+At Against All Odds, which aired on March 29, Grace won by count-out, however, Valkyrie remained the champion as championship titles do not change hands by count-out or disqualification unless stipulated.
+On April 4, at United We Stand, Grace failed to win the title in a four-way match including Rosemary and Katie Forbes.
 On the April 9 episode of Impact!, she received another chance to become number one contender for Valkyrie's title by defeating Madison Rayne.
+On April 28, at Rebellion, Grace was defeated by Valkyrie, failing to win the title.
 On August 2, at Unbreakable, she teamed with Scott Steiner and Petey Williams to defeat Dicky Mayer, Gentleman Jervis and Ryan Taylor in a six-person tag team match.
+On October 20, at Bound for Glory, Grace competed in the Call Your Shot Gauntlet match, which was won by Eddie Edwards.
+On January 12, 2020, Grace had another opportunity for the Knockouts Championship at Hard To Kill against Taya Valkyrie and ODB, but Valkyrie retained when she covered ODB.